Cannonball Adderley and the Poll-Winners

 Cannonball Adderley and the Poll-Winners is an album by jazz saxophonist Julian "Cannonball" Adderley released on the Riverside label, featuring performances by Adderley with Wes Montgomery, Ray Brown, Victor Feldman, and Louis Hayes.

 Reception

 The contemporaneous DownBeat reviewer praised some of the soloing, but added: "This sounds like a gathering of strangers.
 No one seems at ease – with the tunes or each other".
-The AllMusic review by Scott Yanow awarded the album 4 stars and states "This was the only meeting on records by Adderley and Montgomery and, although not quite a classic encounter, the music swings hard and is quite enjoyable".
-The Penguin Guide to Jazz awarded the album 3½ stars stating "The Poll Winners session was a typical all-star meeting of the day, and if it seemed artificial at the time, how good it is to be able to hear, nearly 50 years on, Adderley, Montgomery and Brown in the same band.
+The AllMusic review by Scott Yanow awarded the album four stars out of five and states "This was the only meeting on records by Adderley and Montgomery and, although not quite a classic encounter, the music swings hard and is quite enjoyable".
+The Penguin Guide to Jazz awarded the album three and a half stars out of four, stating "The Poll Winners session was a typical all-star meeting of the day, and if it seemed artificial at the time, how good it is to be able to hear, nearly 50 years on, Adderley, Montgomery and Brown in the same band.
 If there's nothing which could be called surprising, the opportunity to hear these players in their prime is a treat".